sajalgoyal113/sajalgoyal113.github.io/content/about/index.md

   - HTML
   - ROS
   - Microsoft Excel
+  - Latex
 ---

 Hello!
-I am a second year Undergraduate at [Indian Institute of Technology, Kanpur](https://www.iitk.ac.in/) in the Chemical Department.
-I have knowledge in Machine Learning and Computer Vision and have done creative projects related to them.
+I am a Third year Undergraduate at [Indian Institute of Technology, Kanpur](https://www.iitk.ac.in/) in the Chemical Department.
+I have knowledge in Machine Learning and Computer Vision and have done creative projects in field of Natural Language Processing and Reinforcement Learning.

 Currently I am Leading Software Team at AUV (Autonomous Underwater Vehicle), IIT Kanpur.
 Here we come up with creative ideas to solve complex autonomous tasks.
 I love to spend my free time discovering how Machine Learning Techniques can be applied in various fields to minimize the human labour.